Shuriii/NLP_FINAL_PROJECT/README.md

 NLP_FINAL_PROJECT
-This project explores the impact of various transformer layer duplication strategies on the performance of Gemma and LLaMA models, particularly focusing on multi-hop reasoning tasks such as those found in the MuSiQue dataset.
+This project explores the impact of various transformer layer duplication strategies on the performance of Gemma and LLaMA models, particularly focusing on 3 datasets

 📁 Repository Structure
-data_sets/: Contains the datasets used for training and evaluation, including MuSiQue and MMLU.
+data_sets/: Contains the datasets used for training and evaluation, including MuSiQue, DROP and MMLU.

 eval/: Scripts and tools for evaluating model performance across different configurations.